JustinRobbins7/CSCI-8420-Team-1/Assurance Cases for SSE.md

 #### *2.1.2.
 Unavailable/Insufficient Evidence*

 *E2* \
-Liberapay has done some work to allow database admin to set/revoke privileges, but they still have some ways to go.
+Liberapay has done some work to allow database admins to set/revoke privileges, but they still have some ways to go.
 As this [open request](https://github.com/liberapay/liberapay.com/issues/1312) suggests, Liberapay has built mechanism to protect against deletion of an entire production database, but it is still possible to drop or truncate entire tables.
 Liberapay still needs to define proper user roles.

 *E4* \
 Liberapay has an open request to leverage Cloudflare's API to implement a "firewall" by telling Cloudflare to challenge traffic from specific IP addresses.
 However, that request was opened in 2017 and has yet to be completed. ([Firewall Request](https://github.com/liberapay/liberapay.com/issues/709))